 But for now, it’s time to wind up a day of learning from the past and start to look forward to tomorrow – packed with adventure.

 Dinner tonight is with the locals – check out the Williamstown Hotel for a hearty pub meal and then head home under the canopy of stars for a good night’s sleep.

 Rise and shine!
-It’s time to hit the water.
+Begin your day of adventure with an energy tea or healthy smoothie from Blitz on Queen Street.
+Then it’s time to hit the water.
 Today is dedicated to exploring the South Para and Warren Reservoirs – fantastic recreational spaces in the heart of Williamstown where you can go kayaking, fishing, hiking, mountain biking and more.
 It’s a stunning part of the Barossa, with towering native bushland, clear water, the freshest of fresh air and nothing but the sound of your own footfall and abundant bird song above – the perfect place to slow down, immerse yourselves in nature and make fantastic memories.

 You can choose between challenging mountain bike trails and an invigorating hike, or take a slower route, with gentle, steady kayaking across the Reservoir.
 Pack a picnic lunch and make a full day of it.

 You can either bring your own equipment or seek out a local to help.
-Louis from Barossa Bike Hire will deliver bikes and all the safety equipment to your accommodation, while Matt from Barossa Kayak Hire will meet you at the water’s edge with everything you need, including great double kayaks that are perfect for families.
+Louis from Barossa Bike Hire will deliver bikes and all the safety equipment to your accommodation, while Matt from Barossa Outdoors offers e-bikes or can meet you at the water’s edge with everything you need, including great double kayaks that are perfect for families.
 He can even take care of the picnic!

 After a full day out in the fresh air, there’s nothing better than a home cooked BBQ dinner back at your accommodation.
 Sit back, look up and take in the Milky Way.
 You’ll sleep well tonight!